abratnap/tjbot-english-speaking-assistant/README.md

 First, make sure you have configured your Raspberry Pi for TJBot.

     $ cd tjbot/bootstrap && sudo sh bootstrap.sh

-Go to the `recipes/conversation` folder and install the dependencies.

-    $ cd ../recipes/conversation
     $ npm install

 Create instances of the [Watson Conversation](https://www.ibm.com/watson/developercloud/conversation.html) and [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html) services and note the authentication credentials.